-If these behaviours are witnessed, the child/ren should be sent to a member of the Senior Leadership Team for a yellow card.
-A record of children receiving a yellow card will be kept in the Headteacher's Office.
-The first yellow card acts as a warning for the child and should be kept in their drawer at school - parents are not informed on this occasion (except in the case of bullying).
-If a child receives a second yellow card during a half term, the child's parents will be asked to come into school to discuss the ongoing problems and reminded of the next consequence; a third yellow card, equalling a red card; a red card means that a pupil will be excluded from school at lunchtimes for one week.
+- The child may receive a yellow card, this acts as a first warning to the child that this behaviour is not acceptable.
+A record of a child receiving a yellow card will be logged on the CPOMS System.
+The first yellow card acts as a warning for the child and should be kept in their drawer at school parents are not informed on this occasion (except in the case of bullying). - If a child receives a second yellow card during a half term, the child's parents will be asked to come into school to discuss the ongoing problems and reminded of the next consequence; - A third yellow card during a half term, will result in a red card.
+A red card means that a pupil will be excluded from school at lunchtimes for one week.
 Parents would need to arrange for the child to be supervised at home during this time.
-This is formally recorded as an exclusion and is reported to governors and to the local authority.
-At the end of each half term all yellow and red cards are ripped up in front of the whole class who clap to celebrate a 'new start'.
+This is formally recorded as an exclusion and is reported to governors and to the Local Authority.
+At the end of each half term all yellow and red cards are ripped up by the child in front of their class who clap to celebrate a 'new start'.

-Any child receiving 2 red cards in a school year will also be subject to a behaviour contract drawn up between school, child and parents.
+Any child receiving 2 red cards in a school year will also be made subject to a behaviour contract drawn up between school, child and parents.